jjwilliams11/sqlalchemy-challenge/Instructions.md

 * Use pandas to perform this portion.

-  * Convert the date column format from string to datetime.
+  * Convert the date column format from string to datetime.  ----- DONE ----

-  * Set the date column as the DataFrame index
+  * Set the date column as the DataFrame index  ----- DONE ----

-  * Drop the date column
+  * Drop the date column  ----- DONE ----

 * Identify the average temperature in June at all stations across all available years in the dataset.
-Do the same for December temperature.
+Do the same for December temperature.  ----- DONE ----

 * Use the t-test to determine whether the difference in the means, if any, is statistically significant.
 Will you use a paired t-test, or an unpaired t-test?
 Why?